2020 SRPC Fast Day — Friday January 10 @ 6pm to Saturday January 11 @ 6pm

 Here are some recommended spiritual exercises to help structure your time of prayer and fasting:

-- Preparation: Meditate upon your own spiritual condition and progress (or declension) over the past year.
-Locate a recent bulletin, church directory, and/or personal prayer list.
-Consider the condition, progress, and needs of the church, its members, and its mission field (lost souls).
+- Preparation: Meditate upon your own spiritual and/or declension in 2018.
+With the help of a recent church bulletin or directory, consider the condition, progress, and needs of the church, its members, and its mission fields.
 Ask the Lord for wisdom to discern a few key items to focus upon as you fast and pray.
 Wait patiently and believingly (with your Bible open) for the Lord’s answer.
 Write down the results.